oguzkaganozt/djangow/README.md

     3. Views designed as simple functions
     4. Views should return an appropriate HTTP response to corresponding URL request.
     5. URL->View->Model->Template->HTTP Response

+To start the django project run from terminal:

+    'django-admin startproject mysite'

+To start an app in django project run from terminal:

+    'python manage.py startapp polls'

+To run the django development server run from terminal:

+    'python manage.py runserver'

+To sync the models to database(django will auto create or alter changes for DB ) run from terminal:

+    'python manage.py migrate'